karolinaMwojcik/TechnicalWriter/Dev_docs/documenting processes/DocumentationService.md

 The *OnlineHelp* is a set of HTML and  CSS files.

 Documentation development in **XXX** is closely aligned with software development.
 Therefore, most processes regarding documentation development mirror the software development processes.
-Technical Writers support development teams by producing end-user documentation to the new features and enhacements, and by documenting bug fixes and known issues.
+Technical Writers support development teams by producing end-user documentation to the new features and enhancements, and by documenting bug fixes and known issues.

 ## Repository structure